jnsmalm/animflow-starter-kit/README.md

-# ville-template
+# Ville.js Starter Kit
-Template for starting new projects
+Starter Kit for new projects using Ville.js